07 November 2019

 Thanks to this, a browser can focus on loading page content and necessary resources first, shortening the overall time needed to display a requested page, hence improving user experience.
 Moreover, a shorter page loading time helps increasing search engine rank!

-I’m sure you’ve seen this effect work multiple times on both small and large websites.
-You can find it on Google Images, Facebook, Medium, as well as simple, personal pages.
+I’m sure you’ve seen this lazy loading image effect work multiple times on both small and large websites.
+You can find “lazy images” on Google Images, Facebook, Medium, as well as simple, personal pages.
+Let’s look at this lazy loading example:

 Implementation of lazy loading